joyrexus/regula/README.md

 Regula is particularly useful in cases where you need to ...

 - Trigger evaluations based on asynchronous events (e.g., Kafka topics) or synchronous API calls.
-- Generate a snapshot of your rulesetâ€™s state on every evaluation to track compliance progress and data provenance.
+- Generate a snapshot of your ruleset's state on every evaluation to track compliance progress and data provenance.
 - Maintain a history of your ruleset's evaluations, enabling full auditability.
+- Utilize complex decision logic within your workflow platform.

 ## Supported Expressions